make-all/tuya-local/README.md

 ----------
 This component needs specs!
 Once they're written I'm considering submitting it to the HA team for inclusion in standard installations.
 Please report any issues and feel free to raise pull requests.

-I also have a working integration for Goldair WiFi dehumidifiers; it needs to be re-worked to prevent duplicate code before releasing it to the wild.

 Acknowledgements
 ----------------